British grocers' sales growth at five-year high on rising food prices

-LONDON British supermarkets recorded their highest sales growth in five years in the latest quarter, driven by rising food prices, industry data showed on Tuesday.
+LONDON (Reuters) - British supermarkets recorded their highest sales growth in five years in the latest quarter, driven by rising food prices, industry data showed on Tuesday.

 Market researcher Kantar Worldpanel said UK supermarket industry sales rose 5.0 percent in the 12 weeks to June 18.